CedricCazin/tutorials/001-setup-WSL-dev-environment/install-configure-git.md

 sudo apt-get install git
 ```

+# Backup/Restore a WSL distribution

+> [!WARNING]
+> IF YOU PLAN TO BACKUP YOUR WSL FOR SHARING PURPOSE,
+> DO NOT CREATE THE SSH KEYS NOW, BUT DO IT AFTER THE BACKUP

 # Create a ssh key (for github)

 There is 2 ways to wotk with Github: